vijayacads/VigyanShaala_MDM/osquery-agent/TESTING_RENDER_PACKAGE.md

-# Testing Instructions: User Session Agent
+# Testing Instructions: Render Package Download Scenario

-## Prerequisites
+## Overview

-1. **Apply Database Migration**
-   - Run `supabase/migrations/022_create_user_notifications.sql` in your Supabase database
-   - Verify the `user_notifications` table was created

-2. **Download Installer Package from Render**
-   - The package should already contain Supabase credentials configured
-   - Extract and run the installer on your test Windows device

-## Step-by-Step Testing (Using Render Package Download)
+This guide is specifically for testing when you download the installer package from Render, which already has Supabase credentials pre-configured.

-### 1. Apply Database Migration
+## Step 1: Apply Database Migration

 **In Supabase Dashboard:**
 1. Go to SQL Editor